Robert Wilmot-Horton

-Ealy life and education
+Early life and education

 Robert John Wilmot was born on 21 December 1784.
 He was the only son of Sir Robert Wilmot, 2nd Baronet, of Osmaston, near Derby (see Wilmot baronets), and his first wife Juliana Elizabeth (née Byron).

 He was educated at Eton, and at Christ Church, Oxford.

 Career

 Wilmot-Horton was a Canningite supporter of free trade and Catholic emancipation among the Tories.
 He sat as a Member of Parliament (MP) for Newcastle-under-Lyme from 1818 until 1830.
 He served under the Earl of Liverpool, George Canning and Lord Goderich as Under-Secretary of State for War and the Colonies from 1821 to 1827 and was sworn of the Privy Council in 1827.
 He reorganised the Colonial Office, including dividing the Empire into areas with a senior clerk responsible for administering each area.

 Wilmot-Horton's aide-de-camp at the Colonial Office was his friend Thomas Moody, Kt., with whom he maintained an extensive correspondence throughout his life.
 Wilmot-Horton forwarded one of Moody's reports on the West Indies to Canning in 1824, and subsequently advocated the contentions expressed in Moody's reports, to the Parliamentary Commission on West Indian Slavery, between 1825 and 1828.
 Wilmot Horton and Thomas Hyde Villiers MP also wrote articles - under the pseudonym 'Vindex', which Moody had also used - to The Star newspaper, in which they refuted the objections that others had made to Moody's philosophy and defended Moody.
 Moody performed special service in the Dutch Colonies of the West Indies for Wilmot Horton between 1828 and 1829.
 Moody named one of his sons, Wilmot Horton Moody, after Wilmot-Horton.

 Wilmot-Horton is best remembered for advocating that poor British and Irish families should be allowed to emigrate to the colonies and be granted land there, and was mainly responsible in securing two parliamentary grants in 1823 and 1825 to fund an experiment where poor Irish families settled in Canada.
 He managed to establish a parliamentary committee on emigration and served as its chairman between 1826 and 1827.
 In this position he pushed for a plan where so called paupers gave up their rights to parish maintenance in return for grants of land in the colonies.
 However, the plans were dropped after Wilmot-Horton left the Colonial Office in 1827.